aldo-g/obsidian-llm-test/README.md

 ## Setup

 1. After installation, go to the plugin settings in Obsidian
+2. Select your preferred LLM provider (OpenAI, Anthropic Claude, Mistral, Gemini, or DeepSeek)
-2. Enter your OpenAI API key (required for generating and marking tests)
+3. Enter your API key for the selected provider
+4. Choose your preferred model from the available options
-3. Click the test flask icon in the ribbon or use the command "Open Test Dashboard"
+5. Click the test flask icon in the ribbon or use the command "Open Test Dashboard"

+### Getting API Keys

+To use this plugin, you'll need an API key from one of the supported providers:

+- **OpenAI**: Get your API key from [OpenAI Platform](https://platform.openai.com/account/api-keys)
+- **Anthropic Claude**: Get your API key from [Anthropic Console](https://console.anthropic.com/settings/keys)
+- **Mistral AI**: Get your API key from [Mistral Console](https://console.mistral.ai/api-keys/)
+- **Google Gemini**: Get your API key from [Google AI Studio](https://makersuite.google.com/app/apikey)
+- **DeepSeek**: Get your API key from the DeepSeek website

+## Model Selection

+You can choose from various models for each provider:

+- **OpenAI**: GPT-3.5 Turbo, GPT-4, GPT-4 Turbo, GPT-4o
+- **Anthropic Claude**: Claude 3 Opus, Claude 3 Sonnet, Claude 3 Haiku, Claude 3.5 Sonnet
+- **Mistral AI**: Mistral Tiny, Mistral Small, Mistral Medium, Mistral Large
+- **Google Gemini**: Gemini Pro, Gemini 1.5 Pro, Gemini 1.5 Flash
+- **DeepSeek**: DeepSeek Chat, DeepSeek Coder

+Models with larger context windows (like GPT-4o, Claude 3 Opus, or Gemini 1.5 Pro) can handle longer notes, while smaller models may be more cost-effective for frequent testing.

 ## Usage